marcelo-soto/rails-semantic-react/README.md

 # Ruby on Rail + Semantic UI + React

 Little experiment using this three technologies.
+I hope this example is useful to somebody =)

 ## TIL
 * Some INPUTS, like checkbox, are 'masked' by DIVs when used with Semantic UI, so yo cannot access directly to the INPUT.